Agoric/documentation/main/guides/getting-started/tutorial-dapp-agoric-basics.md

 # The `dapp-agoric-basics` Tutorial

 ## Introduction
 In this tutorial you will install the `dapp-agoric-basics` dapp.
-This dapp is a collection of basic usecases of Agoric smart contract.
+This dapp is a collection of basic use cases for Agoric smart contracts.
 - [Sell Concert Tickets Smart Contract](https://docs.agoric.com/guides/getting-started/sell-concert-tickets-contract-explainer.html)
 - [Swaparoo Contract](https://docs.agoric.com/guides/getting-started/swaparoo-how-to-swap-assets-explainer.html)
 - [Sending Invitation Payments using an Address](https://docs.agoric.com/guides/getting-started/swaparoo-making-a-payment-explainer.html)